d4nyll/smartscroll/README.md

   When the event is fired in `vp` mode, smartscroll will see which section occupies the *top* of the viewport, and if the hash is different, replace it with the new one.

   When the event is fired in `set` mode, smartscroll will see which section occupies the *middle* of the viewport, and if the hash is different, replace it with the new one.

-### Future Development

-The following features may be implemented.
-Please register interest by opening/commenting on an issue.

-* Horizontal scrolling